Gas Engineering Operative (Level 3 Standard)

 Those who work within Gas engineering must have the core requirements below and demonstrate the technical requirements in one setting – domestic or non-domestic.
 They must be registered on the Gas Safe® Register for four appliances.

-Applicants must have gained a minimum of 3-5 GCSEs (grades 9-4) or equivalent in English, maths and ideally a science.
-Relevant work based experience would also be considered.
+Applicants must have gained GCSEs (grades 9-4) or equivalent in English, Maths and ideally Science.
+Relevant work based experience is also compulsory to enrol onto this Apprenticeship.
 Individual employers may also set their own selection criteria for this Apprenticeship.

 What does the course involve?